christc4/web/sites/to-do.avsbq.org/index.md

 Read thomas sowell the black redneck and white liberal

 put in lang en, misc, burlap sack with dllar sign painted on, hash things out

+Did the president of kenya offer free visas to black people